niyibi250/My-BRAND-NIYIBIZI/UI/README.md

 - **HTML5**: Structure and markup of the web pages.
 - **CSS3**: Styling and layout of the website for enhanced visual appeal.
 - **JavaScript**: Interactivity and dynamic features.
-- **Bootstrap**: Frontend framework for responsive design and layout.
 - **Font Awesome**: Icon library for adding icons to the website.
 - **GitHub Pages**: Hosting the website directly from this repository.